Mpasiowiec/Estymacja-glebi-na-podstawie-pojedynczego-zdejcia/README.md

 # Monocular Depth Estimation from a Single Image

-This repository contains code and experiments for monocular depth estimation using deep convolutional neural networks, as described in the accompanying master's thesis.
+This repository contains code and experiments for monocular depth estimation using deep convolutional neural networks.
 The project explores the use of both synthetic and real-world datasets, advanced data augmentation, and state-of-the-art neural architectures to predict depth maps from single RGB images.

 ## Project Overview